 That morning, I got up early and set my show backstage in the dressing-room.
 Waiting for the ship to dock, I wondered whether I was completely mad.
 It would be much easier to forget all about it.
 But I’d been thinking about giving Liz this book with the balloons for a whole year.
 Her encouragement had got me started, re-jump-started and finished.
 I wanted her to know how much her work had changed my life.
 Plus, after the difficult year she’d had, losing her beloved wife to cancer, I wanted to give her something to make her smile; something golden to comfort her heart.

 On the train, a friend already at the workshop texted that there were four hundred delegates.
 Four hundred!
 I tried not to think about how impossible it would be to enter the class late, holding a great bunch of balloons.
 I kept blowing, knotting, tying on silver ribbons, curling them into falling swirls with scissors.
 Keeping ten balloons under control on a moving train is tricky.
 Twenty is worse.
 Try thirty.
-I somehow managed to get out of the carriage and into a taxi without popping any.
+Getting into the taxi without popping any was an interesting challenge.

 “I can’t allow you to go in with those.”
 The white-haired, purple-silk gate-keeper said firmly.
 “And you can’t give her your book.
 You’ll have to put them down over there.”
 She pointed to a dusty square of floor by the wall.

 I paused, wondering whether I should make a dash for the workshop door - I figured a catsuit could outrun purple silk - but decided against it.

 In a way, I was relieved; the idea of interrupting a large and serious seminar had scared the bejeezus out of me all morning.
 But my inner little girl, the one who’d excitedly imagined the happy bunch of gold balloons in the first place, the one who wanted to make Liz smile, was disappointed.
 I slowly put my gifts down in the dirt and dust, tears starting to run down my face.